aldair31121997-wq/reviewing-data/sequencing-analysis/README.md

 https://github.com/Kennedy-Lab-UW/Duplex-Seq-Pipeline

 In this repository, we re-uploaded the full package because key components of the original pipeline were modified to generate the insertion lists used in this study.
-We retained the original license notice from the Kennedy Lab pipeline.
+We retained the original license notice from the Kennedy Lab pipeline. all python packages derived from here are whriten in python 2.7

 ## SSCS library analysis